 13 Essential Ingredients for Fundraising: A Checklist

-• Mission Statement: At the heart of every nonprofit organization is its mission.
-So you’ll want to start by crafting a strong, well-defined, and compelling mission statement.
-Your organization’s mission should be broad enough to appeal to a wide array of funders but narrow enough to still be meaningful and strategic.
+1. You’ll need a strong and well-defined mission statement.
+The mission should be broad enough to appeal to a wide array of funders but narrow enough to still be meaningful and strategic.

-• Unique Value Add: It’s important to know what other companies, nonprofits, or government agencies are addressing the same problem you aim to solve.
+6. It’s important to know what other companies, nonprofits, or government agencies are addressing the same problem you aim to solve.
 Be prepared to justify why your organization is still needed instead of joining forces with someone else.
-There is a lot of duplication in the nonprofit sector, and you don’t want your organization to be part of the problem.
-Learn how to create a Unique Value Proposition for your nonprofit.
+There is a lot of duplication in the nonprofit sector.

 These are just bare-bones essential ingredients.
 Everything else is for convenience, scale, speed, efficiency, handling complexity, etc. But 90% of all organizations could get by on these basic elements.